spyder-ide/spyder-api-docs/docs/plugin_development.rst

 .. _Pomodoro Technique: https://www.pomodorotechnique.com/

+.. _tutorial-plugin-steps:

 Steps to develop a plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 These are the general steps that we will follow throughout this tutorial:

-* Select the most suitable plugin type and create its initial structure using `Cookiecutter`_.
+* Select the most suitable :ref:`plugin type <tutorial-plugin-types>` and :ref:`create its initial structure <tutorial-plugin-structure>` using `Cookiecutter`_.
-* Install the plugin in development mode in the virtual environment from which we run Spyder.
+* Install the plugin in development mode in the :ref:`virtual environment <tutorial-environment>` from which we run Spyder.
-* Implement the functionality of our plugin using the Spyder classes and following the guidelines indicated in the plugin structure.
+* Implement the functionality of our plugin using the Spyder classes and following the guidelines indicated in the :ref:`plugin structure <tutorial-structure-details>`.
 * Build a configuration page for our plugin, which would appear in :menuselection:`Tools --> Preferences`.

+.. _tutorial-plugin-features:

 Features
 ~~~~~~~~

 Up to this point, we are clear on the concepts related to the Pomodoro Technique and the steps to develop a Spyder plugin.
 Now, we present a minimal plan to identify the features that will be displayed in Spyder once the plugin is implemented.
-As Figures 1 and 2 show, there will be features in the toolbar, status bar, and the preferences window.
+As :ref:`Figure 1 <tutorial-figure-1>` and :ref:`Figure 2 <tutorial-figure-2>` show, there will be features in the toolbar, status bar, and the preferences window.
-An explanation of each feature is provided below.
+An explanation of each feature is :ref:`provided below <tutorial-feature-explanation>`.

+.. _tutorial-figure-1:

 .. figure:: images/workshop-3/pd_spyder_wireframe.png
    :alt: figure1

    Figure 1: Location of Spyder Pomodoro Timer widgets in Spyder.

+.. _tutorial-figure-2:

 .. figure:: images/workshop-3/pd_preferences_wireframe.png
    :alt: figure2

    Figure 2: Spyder Pomodoro Timer in the preferences window.

+.. _tutorial-feature-explanation:

 * Pomodoro Timer